-- 1. Council Mmembers shall: - a. put constituents first at all times; - b. treat each other, staff, and members of the public with dignity, courtesy, and respect; - c. value all opinions, be tolerant of new and different ideas, and encourage creativity and innovation; - d. follow through on commitments and be accountable to each other; - clarify when items are discussed in confidence and maintain appropriate confidentiality; - f. be attentive to others, limiting interruptions and distractions; - g. encourage dissent in debate while being mindful not to prolong discourse or block consensus; - be candid with each other about ideas and feelings, and resolve conflicts directly; - keep comments clear, concise, and on-topic to maximize opportunities for all to express themselves; - j. continuously strive to improve how members work as a team; - k. place clear and realistic demands on staff resources and time when requesting action; - I. start and end meetings on time, work from an agenda, and be present, attentive, and prepared; - m. present problems in a way that promotes discussion and resolution; and - n. continually work to build trust in each other. - n.o. adhere to the City of Lemoore Code of Conduct for City Council and Boards and Commissions.
-8 presiding officer before speaking;
+- 1. Council members shall: - a. put constituents first at all times; - b. treat each other, staff, and the public with dignity, courtesy, and respect; - c. value all opinions, be tolerant of new and different ideas, and encourage creativity and innovation; - d. follow through on commitments and be accountable to each other; - e. clarify when items are discussed in confidence and maintain appropriate confidentiality; - f. be attentive to others, limiting interruptions and distractions; - g. encourage dissent in debate while being mindful not to prolong discourse or block consensus; - h. be candid with each other about ideas and feelings, and resolve conflicts directly; - i. keep comments clear, concise, and on-topic to maximize opportunities for all to express themselves; - j. continuously strive to improve how members work as a team; - k. place clear and realistic demands on staff resources and time when requesting action; - I. start and end meetings on time, work from an agenda, and be present, attentive, and prepared; - m. present problems in a way that promotes discussion and resolution; - n. continually work to build trust in each other; and - adhere to the City of Lemoore Code of Conduct for City Council, Boards, Commissions and Council Committees.3 - Failure by any council member to follow these expectations could result in action taken by the City Council as a whole as allowed by law, including but not limited to public censure. - a.
+Any action taken by the City Council against a council member shall require a consensus to add such an item to the agenda, including a request of the action to be taken.
+The item will be then placed on the agenda for the next regularly scheduled meeting at which time discussion and action can be taken.